pageer/lnblog/ReadMe.txt

 Requirements
 ------------
-LnBlog needs a web server with PHP 5 or greater installed and the ability to write to the file system.
+LnBlog needs a web server with PHP 5.3 or greater installed and the ability to write to the file system.
 Both Apache and IIS are supported and no database is required.
-File writing through FTP is supported for hosts with safe mode enabled.
-PCRE (Perl-Compatible Regular Expression) support, which is standard with most PHP installations, must be enabled.
+File writing through FTP is also supported, but is no longer a recommended configuration.
 Support for the CURL, gettext, and either mime-magic or fileinfo extensions is helpful, but not required.

 Installation
 ------------
+There are two ways to install: from the distribution ZIP file downloaded from the LnBlog webpage (recommended) or from source, i.e. the cloned Mercurial repository.

-To install LnBlog on your web server, simply extract the ZIP archive and upload the resulting folder to the publicly accessible portion of your web server.
+To install the distribution ZIP file, simply extract the ZIP archive and upload the resulting folder to the publicly accessible portion of your web server.
 After that, open a web browser go to the URL corresponding to that location.
 This will start the graphical configuration process.
 You will be prompted to configure file writing and create an initial user account, after which you will be taken to the administration page where you can create more users, create blog, and set other options.

+To install directly from a copy of the source repository, you will need to have Composer installed (http://getcomposer.org/).
+Just move the the source directory to the web-accessible portion of your web server and run "composer install" from that directory.
+You can then run webup process as described above.

 Upgrade
 -------